-For optimum cleaning, dirt is being extracted from the deep structure by means of dry cleaning using a goat-hair brush, gentle compressed air and a museum vacuum cleaner to eliminate the grey bloom and improve the colour effect.
+For optimum cleaning, dirt was extracted from the deep structure by means of dry cleaning using a goat-hair brush, gentle compressed air and a museum vacuum cleaner to eliminate the grey bloom and improve the colour effect.

 An extended series of tests were carried out on dummies, experimenting with a range of binding agents and fillers in various ratios and using various methods of application.
 A mixture of cellulose fillers and methyl cellulose as a binding agent proved ideal for stabilizing and closing cracks and areas of loss.

-The putty compound is precisely applied using a micro dispenser and fine needle attachments, and the surrounding area is structured accordingly.
-For deeper loss areas and larger cracks, inlays made of foamed methyl cellulose are first cut to size and inserted before being filled and then retouched.
+The putty compound was precisely applied using a micro dispenser and fine needle attachments, and the surrounding area was structured accordingly.
+For deeper loss areas and larger cracks, inlays made of foamed methyl cellulose were first cut to size and inserted before being filled and then retouched.

 Project period: October 2018–May 2019